CaptainOfFlyingDutchman/manvendrask.github.com/_posts/2017-03-11-visual-studio-javascript-code-completion-and-troubleshooting.md

 }
 {% endhighlight %}

-Here is the screenshot of the IntelliSense in action on Ubuntu 16.04 LTS:
+Here is the screenshot of the IntelliSense in action on the Ubuntu 16.04 LTS:

 ![Speaker](/public/img/vs-code-js-intellisense/js-completion-node-js-electron-ubuntu.png)

 You can also install the **typescript** locally in your app, but that's kind of overkill for a package that you are actually not using.

-For some reason, I was not able to get it working on Windows 7.
-Maybe it was the issue of getting run the TypeScript Server properly or some memory issue, I don't know.
-If you get it working please let me know in the comments below.
+##### Important Note:
+You need at least Node version 6.x to get it working.

 &nbsp;

 >Thanks for reading till here.
 See you next time.

 #### References:
 [https://code.visualstudio.com/docs/editor/intellisense#_intellisense-features](https://code.visualstudio.com/docs/editor/intellisense#_intellisense-features)